 In my opinion, something is better than nothing, but what I say and how much protection I feel I need, is very much a personal choice.
 I quite like the idea of using a Creative Commons license and a Comments Policy (as Penny Red does) in order to keep the legal language to a minimum, and I will try to make sure that my Comments Policy encourages, rather than deters, people from commenting on my blog.

 This entry was posted on 27/02/2011 at 9:29 am and is filed under Blogs, General Social Media.
-Tagged: legal, creative commons licenses, blog disclaimers, blog comments policies, social media codes of practice, privacy and copyright issues for social media users.
+Tagged: blog comments policies, blog disclaimers, creative commons licenses, legal, privacy and copyright issues for social media users, social media codes of practice.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.